Fuel

 power consumer electronics.

-cheaper to make than rechargeable batteries, according to Jeff Morse,
+to make than rechargeable batteries, according to Jeff Morse, a researcher

 systems (MEMS), and microfluidics.

-and heat.
-Like a battery, it uses a cycle of chemical reactions between
+heat.
+Like a battery, it uses a cycle of chemical reactions between positive

-positive and negative electrodes to produce an electric current.
-Unlike
+and negative electrodes to produce an electric current.
+Unlike batteries,

-batteries, fuel cells are supplied by fuel -- commonly some form of hydrogen
+fuel cells are supplied by fuel -- commonly some form of hydrogen -- and

-cathode, or negative electrode, and air flowed into the anode, or positive
+or negative electrode, and air flowed into the anode, or positive electrode.

-electrode.
-The porous metal electrodes act as catalysts to speed the reactions
+The porous metal electrodes act as catalysts to speed the reactions of hydrogen

-of hydrogen gas from the fuel and oxygen from the air with the electrolyte,
+gas from the fuel and oxygen from the air with the electrolyte, a pool of

-a pool of chemicals bathing the electrodes.
-At the anode, the oxygen reacts
+chemicals bathing the electrodes.
+At the anode, the oxygen reacts with water

-with water in the electrolyte to form hydroxide ions.
-At the cathode,
+in the electrolyte to form hydroxide ions.
+At the cathode, the hydrogen

-the hydrogen fuel reacts with the hydroxide ions to form water, releasing
+fuel reacts with the hydroxide ions to form water, releasing two electrons

 The released electrons flow through an external circuit.
 This electrical